 Books are my favorite escape, but they have to be really, really good or I don’t bother to finish them.
-Over the years, I’ve read many books and participated in several book clubs.
-Most of the books aren’t memorable, but some of them are absolute standouts in that they teach something valuable, provide a needed laugh, or are just written so well I couldn’t put them down.
 These 12 books are fabulous reads, with mostly clean language and content that won’t put junk in your mind.

 As of February 2020, Educated has been on the New York Times best-seller list for two years and has been translated into 45 languages.
 It’s labeled as a memoir, a story of childhood abuse and the author’s remarkable rise in education, eventually earning her PhD despite a lack of formal education in her home growing up and adequate parenting.